Avoiding internal and external channel conflict with ecommerce

 In this insight we will look at how manufacturers can avoid any potential problems both externally with their retail partners/distributors, and internally between branches/offices or departments within their own organisation.
 We’ll also look at some examples of how leading companies are adopting some of these ideas and putting them into practice in the real world.

 When launching any new channel merchants first need to define the key drivers and business case for it in order to understand what potential conflict may occur and how best to mitigate it.
-Our previous insight into why manufacturers should be trading direct online (D2C) will help explain why an ecommerce store should definitely be a consideration.
+Our previous insight into why manufacturers should be trading direct online (DTC) will help explain why an ecommerce store should definitely be a consideration.

 Once the reasons for the project are understood it will be easier for manufacturers to define where channel conflict may come from.
 Often the reasons for launching the channel will be valid (if they are not launched as a direct conflict to other channels) and these, when explained, along with some mitigating action, can greatly reduce any issues and allow the new channel to be a part of a number of routes to market.
 These are some potential solutions and suggestions of ways to help avoid it.